 In honor of the 50th anniversary of President John F Kennedy’s assassination on November 22, 1963, CBS was be re-airing its iconic broadcast as it happened in real time.
-You can watch the live stream here.
-Be patient, the stream may take a minute or so to play.

 The live stream will continue until around midnight, as it did in 1963.
 The schedule at CBS is as follows: